Pandemic Like Never Before – Continuous Manufacturing to the Rescue

 Over the past few years, the process of continuous manufacturing is continuously gaining momentum in the pharmaceutical and biotech industry.
 This technology provides a product with improved quality assurance and high product consistency.
 Improved product quality helps in decreasing the cost of product and significantly speeding up the time to market.
 In fact, the companies are reviewing the possibilities of implementing continuous processes to certain products.
 However, the road for transition from the conventional batch to continuous manufacturing requires a shift in variety of parameters and is still quite unclear to many of the pharmaceutical companies.

-are the Recent Initiatives Taken by The Continuous Drug Manufacturers in this
+What are the Recent Initiatives Taken by The Continuous Drug Manufacturers in this Domain?

 In the last three years, several players have collaborated to enhance their continuous manufacturing portfolio.
 In fact, more than 35% of the collaborations inked during the period, 2017-2019, were research agreements.
 The field has also witnessed various expansion initiatives undertaken by industry players during the period 2013-2020 (till January).
 Of these, maximum number of expansions (54%) were carried out for the establishment of facility / plant; of these, most of the instances were focused on facility / plant expansion, followed by those undertaken for technology enhancement (29%).